Beryl Reid: Early life

-Born in Hereford in 1919, Reid was the daughter of Scottish parents and grew up in Manchester, where she attended Withington and Levenshulme High Schools.
+Beryl Elizabeth Reid was born on 17 June 1919 in Hereford, Herefordshire, daughter of Leonard Reid, an estate agent and valuer, and Anne Burton, née McDonald.
+Reid was the daughter of Scottish parents and grew up in Manchester, where she attended Withington and Levenshulme High Schools.
 As a child, she established a lifelong friendship with Nancy Wrigley, the daughter of the prominent classical soprano, Dame Isobel Baillie.
-Years later, Reid fondly recalled how Baillie would "tell us the most wonderful things...you can imagine nine-year old girls goggle-eyed at six princes serenading her in Hawaii!"
+Years later, Reid fondly recalled how Baillie would "tell us the most wonderful things...you can imagine nine-year-old girls goggle-eyed at six princes serenading her in Hawaii!"

 Career

 Leaving school at 16, she made her debut in 1936 as a music hall performer at the Floral Hall, Bridlington.
 Before and during the Second World War, she took part in variety shows and pantomimes.
 She had no formal training but later worked at the National Theatre and the Royal Shakespeare Company.
 Her first big success came in the BBC radio show Educating Archie as naughty schoolgirl Monica and later as the Brummie, "Marlene."

 Her many film and television roles as a character actor were usually well received.
 She reprised her Tony Award-winning performance of a lesbian soap opera star in The Killing of Sister George for the 1968 screen version and was nominated for the Golden Globe Award for Best Motion Picture Actress in a Drama.
 The tour of the play was not a success; people in shops refused to serve her and other performers due to the gay characters in the play.

 She was the subject of This Is Your Life in 1976 when she was surprised by Eamonn Andrews in the car park of Thames Television's Teddington Studios.

 In both Tinker Tailor Soldier Spy (1979) and Smiley's People, (1982) Reid played Connie Sachs.
-For Smiley's People she won a BAFTA for Best Actress on Television.
+Having been nominated for a British Academy Television Award for Best Actress for both performances, winning for Smiley's People.

 Between 1981 and 1983, Reid co-presented the Children's TV programme Get up and Go for Yorkshire Television, her co-presenter "Mooncat" being a green, talking, puppet cat.
 Stephen Boxer was her human co-star.
 After she left the show, it became titled simply Mooncat and Co.

+In 1982, Reid appeared in Doctor Who in the Fifth Doctor serial Earthshock, as Captain Briggs.

 Reid wrote an autobiography in 1984, So Much Love.

 She played the part of an elderly feminist and political subversive in the 1987 television drama, The Beiderbecke Tapes.

 She appeared in many situation comedies and variety programmes on TV including BBC TV's long running music hall show, The Good Old Days.